Church Planting in India Equips for Canada

-Our church started in 2000 when some like-minded university students and I sensed God calling us to start a multi-cultural church.
+Destiny Center started in 2000 when I and some like-minded university students sensed God calling us to start a multi-cultural church.
 We were on fire for Jesus, but we had no mentorship or spiritual covering.

-I was a young, unmarried student at the time, and the bulk of responsibilities fell on me.
-I tried to do what I sensed God wanted, but I often felt so stressed from carrying the body alone, plus all my studies and carrying on a courtship with my soon-to-be wife, Kerina.
+I was a young, unmarried student at the time—a Kenyan, studying in India, far away from home.
+Most responsibilities in the ministry fell on me.
+I tried to do what I sensed God wanted, but often felt so stressed as I carried the work, needed to study, and pursued a courtship with my soon-to-be wife.

-When a friend introduced me to Hesbone Odindo, who leads a DOVE Church, I sensed such a kinship with him.
+When a friend introduced me to Hesbone Odindo, who is now an apostolic leader in DOVE, I sensed such a kinship with him.
 We shared common values for building relationships and reaching people groups.
-Hesbone introduced me to Ibrahim Omondi, DOVE Africa apostolic leader.
+Hesbone later introduced me to Ibrahim Omondi, DOVE Africa apostolic leader, during one of our visits back home in Kenya.
 Hesbone and Ibrahim prayed for me and helped me with some needs.
-I felt so connected with them, and I realized I needed a family, a spiritual covering.
+I felt so connected with them.
+I realized I needed a family—a spiritual covering.

-However, since Kerina and I planned to marry, we needed to return to our homeland in Kenya to renew our visas.
-The immigration law required us to remain in Africa for two years before we were able to return to South Central Asia.
-Kerina and I married in 2005, and returned to South Central Asia in 2007.
+Since Kerina and I planned to marry, we needed to return to our homeland in Kenya to renew our visas.
+The immigration law required us to remain in Africa for two years before we were able to return.
+Kerina and I married in 2005, and returned to India in 2007.

 By that time, attendance at Destiny had dropped.
 We entered into a one-year engagement period with DOVE.
-DOVE’s focus on cell churches made it easy for people to connect and our numbers started growing.
-At a DOVE Africa Conference, I had met Greg Linnebach, a DOVE Mission International (DMI) associate from Arizona.
-He served as a mentor, and I appreciated that Ibrahim Omondi and Larry Kreider came to help us.
+DOVE’s focus on small groups made it easy for people to connect, and the numbers started growing again.
+At a DOVE Africa Conference, I met Greg Linnebach, a DOVE Mission International (DMI) associate from Arizona.
+He served as a mentor to me.
+A visit from Ibrahim Omondi and Larry Kreider also really encouraged us.

-We lift up Jesus and give a clear biblical message, which one might think would be repulsive to the Muslim, Hindu and Buddhist followers.
-Instead, several of them have expressed similar statements as one Muslim who said, “I attend because I feel something different in this church than anywhere else.
+One might think the clear biblical message we proclaim would be repulsive to the Muslim, Hindu and Buddhist followers.
+Instead, several of them have expressed similar statements as one Muslim who said, “I attend because I feel something different in this church.
 There is some kind of power here.”
 Many attending say they are inspired by the worship and sharing.